Supportkeyboard_arrow_right

 How often should I get my sensor recalibrated?

-As load cells are exposed to continuous usage, aging, output drift, overload and improper handling, FUTEK highly recommends a yearly recalibration interval.
-Frequent force sensor recalibration helps confirm whether the sensor maintained its accuracy over time and provides a load cell calibration certificate to show that the sensor still meets specifications.
+As sensors are exposed to continuous usage, aging, output drift, overload, and improper handling, FUTEK highly recommends a yearly recalibration interval.
+Frequent sensor recalibration helps confirm whether the sensor maintained its accuracy over time and provides a load cell calibration certificate to show that the sensor still meets specifications and prepping the measurement systems for audits.

-However, when the sensor is used in critical applications and harsh environments, load cells may require even more frequent calibrations.
-Please consult with our Technical Support Team, who will help you evaluate the most economical calibration service interval for your force sensor.
+However, when the sensor is used in critical applications and harsh environments, load cells may require more frequent calibrations.
+Please consult with our Recalibration Team, who will help you evaluate the most economical calibration service interval for your sensor.

 How do I know if my sensor, or system, passed calibration?